-- Foundation – A one-bedroom house foundation shall cost between 50,000 to 200,000 shillings in Kenya depending on the materials you use and the type of foundation you build.
+- Foundation – A one-bedroom house foundation shall cost between 50,000 to 200,000 shillings in Kenya, depending on the materials you use and the foundation you build.

 - Walls – Walls shall cost 400 shillings per square meter for plastering cement and about 500 to 600 shillings for laying blacks.
 Expect a 1 bedroom house foundation to cost between 900 to 1,500 shillings per square meter.

 - Floor – The cost of flooring your 1 bedroom house in Kenya shall vary depending on the materials you use and the design of your floor.
-For a tiled floor, tiles shall cost you 700 to 3,500 shillings per square meter.
+Tile tiles shall cost you 700 to 3,500 shillings per square meter for a tiled floor.

 - Septic tank – You shall need a septic tank for your 1 bedroom house.
 Buying materials and building a septic tank in Kenya costs 140,000 to 200,000 shillings in Kenya.